-Discovering the possibilities for bone healing and regeneration supported with berries' ACNs opens the door for exploring the potential use of ACNs in therapeutic interventions for people that suffer from bone degeneration related with inflammation, menopause or aging (57).
-Potential benefits of ACNs are especially important for those populations that are more and more prone to osteoporosis (57) - the most common bone disease characterized by low bone mineral density (BMD) and bone matrix fragility that predisposes patients to increased risk of fractures (28, 58).
-Osteoporosis' incidence is influenced by various factors including aging, insufficient estrogen levels, increased oxidative stress, chronic inflammation, and genetics (58).
+Discovering the possibilities for bone healing and regeneration supported with berries' ACNs opens the door to explore the potential use of ACNs in therapeutic interventions for people who suffer from bone degeneration related to inflammation, menopause or ageing (57).
+Potential benefits of ACNs are especially important for those populations that are more and more prone to osteoporosis (57), the most common bone disease characterized by low bone mineral density (BMD) and bone matrix fragility that predisposes patients to increased risk of fractures (28, 58).
+Osteoporosis incidence is influenced by various factors including ageing, insufficient estrogen levels, increased oxidative stress, chronic inflammation, and genetics (58).

 Human (59) and animal (60) studies have shown that a strong positive correlation exists between excessive ROS and bone loss.
 ROS directly contribute to bone degradation by osteoclast (OC)-generated superoxide or can cause an increase in OCs' differentiation and function (60).
-At the same time, excessive ROS inhibit osteogenic differentiation through extracellular signal-regulated kinases (ERK) and ERK-dependent NF-κB signaling pathways (22).
-Also, an important factor in the oxidant-antioxidant balance is the capacity of OBs to produce antioxidants in response to ROS (61).
+At the same time, excessive ROS osteogenic differentiation inhibit through extracellular signal-regulated kinases (ERK) and ERK-dependent NF-κB signaling pathways (22). important factor an in oxidant-antioxidant balance is the capacity of OBs to produce antioxidants in response to ROS (61).

-It has been reported that ACNs are able to enhance osteoblastogenesis, suppress osteoclastogenesis and also have osteoimmunological activity (28).
-The main modes of ACNs'

-action on osteogenesis are achieved by involving in the molecular mechanisms of bone morphogenetic protein (BMP-2), WNT- β catenin and fibroblast growth factor (FGF).
-Del-3-rut and cya-3-glc activate FGF pathway thus accomplishing the influence on OBs' differentiation.
-Most of ACNs that can promote osteogenesis also up-regulate expression of genes for transcription factors Sox9, Runx2, and Osterix (Osx) and genes for type 1 collagen (Col1), osteopontin (OPN), osteocalcin (OCN), and alkaline phosphatase (ALP) (1).
-The effects of different ACNs on osteoclastogenesis are mainly achieved by involvement in the molecular mechanisms of some pathways such as: c-Fos, NF- κ B, JNK, Ca2+ and ROS (1).
-In addition, three subfamilies of mitogen-activated protein kinases (MAPKs) are important in RANK signalmediated OC generation (62), while nuclear factor of activated T-cells 1 (NFATc1) represents major pathway that regulate osteoclastogenesis.
+It has been reported that ACNs can enhance osteoblastogenesis, suppress osteoclastogenesis and also have osteoimmunological activity (28).
+The main modes of ACNs' action on osteogenesis are achieved by involving in the molecular mechanisms of bone morphogenetic protein (BMP-2), WNT-B catenin and fibroblast growth factor (FGF).
+Del-3-rut and cva-3-glc activate the FGF pathway thus accomplishing the influence on OBs' differentiation.
+Most of the ACNs that can promote osteogenesis also up-regulate the expression of genes for transcription factors Sox9, Runx2, and Osterix (Osx) and genes for type 1 collagen (Col1), osteopontin (OPN), osteocalcin (OCN), and alkaline phosphatase (ALP) (1).
+The effects of different ACNs on osteoclastogenesis are mainly achieved by involvement in the molecular mechanisms of some pathways such as c-Fos, NFκB, JNK, Ca2+ and ROS (1).
+In addition, three subfamilies of mitogen-activated protein kinases (MAPKs) are important in RANK signal-mediated OC generation (62), while the nuclear factor of activated T-cells 1 (NFATc1) represents a major pathway that regulates osteoclastogenesis.

-Bone healing and regeneration supported with ACNs and berries compounds - in vitro studies
+Bone healing and regeneration supported with ACNs and berries compounds: in vitro studies

 The involvement of ACNs and berries compounds in bone healing and regeneration was examined by using various in vitro models.
-One type of the applied in vitro models mimics the conditions in an organism that are the consequence of estrogen deficiency and/or microdamage.
-In one of such models, oxidative stress was induced in human OB-like cell line SaOS-2 by an intracellular depletion of glutathione (GSH), in the period before the beginning of osteogenic differentiation and during the early mineralization process (63).
+One type of applied in vitro models mimic the conditions in an organism that are the consequence of estrogen deficiency and/or microdamage.
+In one of such models, oxidative stress was induced in the human OB-like cell line SaOS-2 by an intracellular depletion of glutathione (GSH), in the period before the beginning of osteogenic differentiation and during the early mineralization process (63).
 In GSH-depleted SaOS-2 cells, blueberry juice (BJ) rich in ACNs prevented inhibition of osteogenic differentiation and mineralization process caused by oxidative stress.
 BJ also modulated signals which upregulate the expression and activity of osteogenic factors.
-Likewise, increased expression of sirtuin type 1 deacetylase, an enzyme that regulates osteogenic differentiation of tendon and MSCs and represents a positive Runx2 regulator (64), is probably related to the osteogenic action of BJ (63).
+Likewise, increased expression of sirtuin type 1 deacetylase, an enzyme that regulates osteogenic differentiation of tendons and MSCs and represents a positive Runx2 regulator (64), is probably related to the osteogenic action of BJ (63).